 - Prophecies from the Bible

-Prophecies from The BibleDespite the hundreds of prophecies about Jesus in the Torah (Old Testament), the spiritual leaders of the day failed to recognize the Messiah they were waiting for.
+Prophecies from the BibleDespite the hundreds of prophecies about Jesus in the Torah (Old Testament), the spiritual leaders of the day failed to recognize the Messiah they awaited.
 There are several prophecies in the Old Testament that have yet to be fulfilled.
 The New Testament talks about the “Second Coming” of the Lord when He will return to rule and reign.
 Could history repeat itself?

 The prophecies in the Bible are judged and are true.
 The difficulty comes in interpreting them accurately.
-This topic will have to be address at a later date.
+This topic will be addressed at a later date.
 Suffice to say, God isn’t done with prophecy.

-Prophecies Given by ProphetsWhen Paul speaks of the offices which will edify or build up the Church (worldwide body of believers), he mentions five specific offices:
+Prophecies from ProphetsWhen Paul speaks of the offices meant to edify or build up the Church (worldwide body of believers), he mentions five specifically:

-And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ… (Ephesians 4:11-12)In the middle of these are “prophets,” so God is still using prophets in the Church today.
-There are three things listed that prophets do: perfecting the saints, ministry, and edifying the body.
-This is different from the operation of the gift of prophecy which is only for edifying and lifting up.
+And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the Body of Christ… (Ephesians 4:11-12 KJV)In the middle of this group are “prophets,” which means God is still using prophets in the Church today.
+Most notably there are three things that prophets do: perfecting the saints, operating in a ministry, and edifying the body.
+This is different from the operation of the gift of prophecy, which is only meant to edify and lift up.
 The first thing you must do is determine if the person is a prophet or someone operating in the gift of prophecy.
-This can help you judge what is given.
+This can help you judge what is being put forth.